Anti-Aging Foods for Healthy Skin and Longevity: A Plant-Based Approach That Works

 - Polyphenols: From berries, cocoa, and green tea.

-- Sulfur compounds: From alliums and crucifers.
+- Sulphur compounds: From alliums and crucifers.

 - Probiotics (L. plantarum): May reduce MMP activity and improve hydration.